mattpritchard/groundcontrol/README.md

 # Remote Power Control System with ESP32

 This project enables remote power control and monitoring for devices using an ESP32 microcontroller.
+Specificaly, it was designed to remotely power on a camera system embedded in the avionics bay of a high power model rocket.
 The system is designed to operate in **Access Point (AP) mode**, providing a direct Wi-Fi connection for a smartphone or other device to control the system through a web interface.

 ## Features
 - **Remote Power Control**: Toggle power to an external device using a MOSFET controlled by the ESP32.